Minecracked-YT/bevfacey.github.io/everyone.md

 1. Artificial Intelligence: Inequality, Job Loss, and Uniquely Human Abilities
 1. Utility, Security, and Privacy
-1. Freedoms, Rights, and Responsibilities
+1. Why are devices, especially mobile devices, so compelling?
 1. Social Media: Engagement and the Attention Economy
 1. Misinformation and Disinformation: Filter Bubbles, Polarization, and the Death of Discourse
+1. Freedoms, Rights, and Responsibilities
 1. Targetted Advertisting and User Tracking
 1. Artificial Intelligence and Machine Learning: Errors, Bias, and Automated Discrimination
 1. Intellectual Property: Copyright and Trademarks, Creative Commons, Open x, Public Domain